-Kerry says US climate setbacks are slowing work abroad
+Kerry: Despite setbacks at home, US to make climate goals

 Kerry spoke to The Associated Press after a major Supreme Court ruling Thursday limited the Environmental Protection Agency’s options for regulating climate pollution from power plants.
 The ruling raised the prospect the conservative-controlled court could go on to hinder other efforts by the executive branch to cut the country’s coal, oil and gas emissions.
 It came after Democrats failed in getting what was to be Biden’s signature climate legislation through the narrowly divided Senate.

 The Biden administration is striving now to show audiences at home and abroad that the U.S. can still make significant climate progress, and strike deals with other countries to do the same.
-Scientists say only a few years are left to stave off the worst levels of global warming.
+Scientists say only a few years are left to stave off the worst levels of global warming, triggering ever more deadly droughts, storms, wildfires and other disasters.

 Kerry, Biden’s climate negotiator abroad, said he had not talked to foreign counterparts since the Supreme Court ruling, which some climate scientists called a gut punch and a disaster.